 Endive: The appeal of flavorful vegetables in winter and how to eat them

-Endive is a member of chicory, and its Japanese name is "nigachisha" or "kikujisha".
-It was introduced to Japan during the Edo period, but it is said that it was originally cultivated mainly to view flowers.
-To alleviate the distinctive bitterness, a unique method is used to cultivate endives.
+Endive is a member of the chicory family and is known in Japanese as "Nigachisha" or "Kikujisha."
+It was introduced to Japan during the Edo period, but it is said that it was initially cultivated primarily for its ornamental flowers.
+A unique method is used to cultivate endive in order to reduce its characteristic bitterness

-Two to three weeks before harvest, efforts are made to bundle the top of the leaves to prevent light from being exposed to the leaves inside.
-For this reason, the outer leaves are green, while the inner leaves are white.
-This cultivation method creates the distinctive appearance of Endive.
+Two to three weeks before harvest, the tops of the leaves are tied together to protect the inner leaves from light, leaving the outer leaves green while the inner leaves are white.
+This cultivation method gives endive its characteristic appearance

 Seasonality and how to choose

-Nutritional Value Endive is relatively rich in carotene and vitamin C. It contains nutrients that are useful for your health, so it is recommended to incorporate them into a variety of diets.
+Nutritional Value Endive is relatively rich in carotene and vitamin C. Its healthy nutrients make it a great addition to a varied diet

 Eating ideas

-This refreshing salad made with endive and squid is characterized by its refreshing taste.
-The bitterness of Endive and the texture of squid are exquisitely combined, making it a perfect dish for your dining table.
-This recipe uses seasonal ingredients and can be enjoyed in a variety of situations.
+This refreshing salad made with endive and squid has a clean taste.
+The bitterness of the endive and the texture of the squid are perfectly combined, making it a perfect dish for any meal.
+This recipe, made with seasonal ingredients, can be enjoyed on a variety of occasions

 • Endive: 120g